dmarx/bench-warmers/personal_archive_prompt.md

 labels: shitpost, publication, public_good

-## Identifying content worth developing further
+## content worth developing further

 * score content against queries like "publishable content", "novel idea", etc.

-## Identifying content to filter from a public release
+## content to filter from a public release

 * personal information
   * what can we infer about the author? what does the existence of this interaction imply about the author? infer as much about the (author)/(people in the conversation) as you can, including high-confidence facts and low-confidence bias-associated inferences.